 Installation

-How to install and update Lume
+How to install and upgrade Lume

 Setup Lume